shawngraham/obsidian-student-starter-vault/readme.md

 The folder [0 getting started] contains information on the various features that are installed, and guidance as necessary.

 I think that's it!

+### to add, change?

+- might swap in quickadd plugin rather than refactor, since it creates new files that link to the relevant bits, rather than taking things apart